Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 USDCHF, "US Dollar vs Swiss Franc"

-The USD/CHF pair is being corrected.
-Possibly, today the price may fall inside the fifth wave to reach 0.9922 and then grow towards 1.0036.
-Later, in our opinion, the market may start another decline with the target at 0.9955.
+The USD/CHF pair is being corrected towards 1.0000.
+After that, the instrument may continue forming the third wave to reach the local target at 1.0125.

 USDJPY, "US Dollar vs Japanese Yen"